*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Keep Your Plush Safe from Future Infestations

-Killing the carpet beetles currently living in your house isn’t enough.
+How to get carpet beetles out of stuffed animals or in your house isn’t enough.
 You also need to take preventative measures so that you don’t develop future infestations in your home.

 Start by storing plush items that carpet beetles usually go for in insect-proof containers.
 It’s also a good idea to dry clean your toys before you tuck them away.
 This gets rid of odors that attract carpet beetles.